tydaeus/notes/windows/powershell/powershell_driving_gui.md

 # Driving GUI Processes with PowerShell
 PowerShell can use .Net Windows API functions to allow it to interact with Windows GUI apps.

+**Beware**: these techniques rely on impersonating the active user and manipulating the GUI, so while they're being used any user interactions with the targeted GUI can result in unexpected behavior.
+This includes minimizing RDP session if running these commands on an RDP session, because RDP will stop rendering the GUI if minimized.

 ## Focusing on a Specified Window

 ``` PowerShell